-The primary type of RV window coverings are windshield covers, which wrap around the outside or inside of a car’s windshield to include the driver- and passenger-side window as well.
+The primary type of RV window coverings is windshield covers, which wrap around the outside or inside of a car’s windshield to include the driver- and passenger-side windows as well.

 There are far more variations and features to consider before buying this type of window cover.
 The most common fabric used is vinyl.
 Two products might both use vinyl, but there may be a difference in how heavy-duty the fabric is, and thus how durable it is during inclement weather.

-First and foremost among these considerations is model of the RV.
-Various windshield covers are designed to fit certain makes and model.
+First and foremost among these considerations is the model of the RV.
+Various windshield covers are designed to fit certain makes and models.

 When shopping around, check the product descriptions or packaging to see if a product accommodates your specific RV.
 The best fits will take rearview mirrors into consideration, so consumers should check that window covers have loops or openings or cutout areas to accommodate certain mirrors.
 While some covers have fabric to wrap around such mirrors, they tend to be less effective in cases of extreme winds by creating added resistance that could cause tears in the fabric.

-There are many generic window covers on sale through retailers and websites, as well as companies specializing exclusively in RV window shades and coverings who may be more accommodating for unusually-sized models.
+There are many generic window covers on sale through retailers and websites, as well as companies specializing exclusively in RV window shades and coverings that may be more accommodating for unusually-sized models.

 If you’re having trouble finding a window covering that suits your RV, you can check with the RV’s manufacturer to see if they offer their own options or recommend any other brands.